packman1783/Page-analyzer/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/a3f323ecd3b6c41d92c0/test_coverage)](https://codeclimate.com/github/packman1783/java-project-72/test_coverage)

 ## Description:
 Page Analyzer is a site based on the Javalin framework that analyses specified pages for SEO suitability.
+The request returns details:
+ - response status code
+ - page title
-The request returns details like, response status code, page title, HTML H1 block (if present), HTML meta description block (if present).
-Here we practice the basic principles of building modern sites on MVC-architecture: working with routing, request handlers and templating, interaction with the database via ORM.
+ - HTML H1 block (if present)
+ - HTML meta description block (if present)

+Here we practice the basic principles of building modern sites on MVC-architecture:
+ - working with routing
+ - request handlers and templating
+ - interaction with the database via ORM

 You can familiarise yourself with the possibilities of the site here on Render.com [page-analyzer](https://java-project-72-jf6n.onrender.com)